Fireworks and Dogs

 - There are thunder shirts or dog anxiety vests that have shown to make dogs feel less stressed.4-6,8 These products are used in separation anxiety cases as well.
 Of course do not forget to praise your dog with treats and affection especially when they are calm and relaxed.
 Try your best to engage your pup and occupy their mind with dog training (simple behaviors that they know very well).
 Treat heavily for these simple behaviors which works to build confidence.
 Dog training builds confidence and security while rewarding your dog with their favorite toys and juiciest treats.

 - Another worthy product that helps with anxiety is a Dog Appeasing Pheromone (D.A.P.)
 One such product is Adaptil7, sold as a collar or plug in diffuser.
-This is a synthetic pheromone that works by releasing pheromones that are released when a mother dogs is lactating, giving the dog a sense of well-being and reassurance.
+This is a synthetic pheromone that works by releasing pheromones that are released when a mother dog is lactating, giving your dog a sense of well-being and reassurance.

 - There is no substitute for a great behavior modification protocol, systematic desensitization and counter conditioning (DS/CC).
 A sound behavior modification protocol will be a long term solution in conjunction with medicines, or the above holistic aids.